-The Company applies SFAS No. 123 and Emerging Issue Task Force (EITF) No. 96-18 "Accounting for Equity Instruments that are Issued to Other than Employees for Acquiring, or in Conjunction with Selling, Goods or Services" with respect to options issued to non-employees.
-SFAS No. 123 requires use of option valuation models to measure the fair value of the options on the date of grant.
+The Company applies SFAS No. 123 and Emerging Issue Task Force No. 96-18 "Accounting for Equity Instruments That are Issued to Other Than Employees for Acquiring, or in Conjunction with Selling Goods or Services" with respect to options issued to non-employees.
+SFAS No. 123 requires the use of option valuation models to measure the fair value of the options when performance is completed.